Operational guidance for providers of children's social care services during COVID-19 including:

 Where alternative contact arrangements introduced over the lockdown period have shown to be beneficial, we encourage personal advisers to continue to use technology to contact young people through phone or video.

 Should we continue to transition care leavers who are turning 18 into independent living?
 Can care leavers still be moved between different accommodation settings if necessary?

 Local authorities should act in the best interests of care leavers.
 Care leavers should continue to be supported to remain in their current accommodation where the placement is meeting their needs.
 However as measures are relaxed, local authorities and their care leavers will wish to progress their plans to transition into suitable accommodation and/or independence.
 If this is the case local authorities should be confident they can provide the appropriate levels of support and guidance needed to make a successful transition.
 Such decisions should be taken on a case by case basis.

 We appreciate that finding suitable and available accommodation may continue to be a challenge, and there is an increased need for young people to have stability and support at this difficult time.
 We will continue to maintain contact with leaving care teams across local authorities about the existing pressures they are facing and the particular accommodation needs at this time.

 Unaccompanied asylum seeking children (UASC)

 Where can symptomatic UASC self-isolate and what is being done to increase capacity for UASC self-isolation?

 We encourage local authorities to find suitable premises and staff to enable the self-isolation.
 We will work with commissioning partners to establish if additional accommodation and support needs to be sourced.
-Local authorities will also wish to continue working as they normally would with Health services and the Third sector to provide wraparound support.
+Local authorities will also wish to continue working as they normally would with Health services and the Third sector to provide support.

 Who will have legal responsibility for UASC in self-isolation accommodation?